Dark Mode Light Mode

 The month of Ramadan is a great time to visit Istanbul, which is when I was there.
 The prices of hotels dropped by half during Ramadan!

 Istanbul, unlike many Middle Eastern cities, does not close its restaurants during Ramadan.
-Due to the city’s incredibly diverse population, businesses can afford to remain open during the day.
+Due to the city’s incredibly diverse population, businesses are open during the day.

 Final Thoughts on Visiting the Colorful Houses In Istanbul